paritytech/devops-guide/src/serverdeploy/logging.md

 ### Loki

-To log to a remote loki instance you need to install the `promtail` package.
+To log to a remote Loki instance you need to install the `promtail` package.
 An example configuration file to send logs to a remote host:

 ```yaml
 # promtail server config